mohamedabi17/Hotel-Management-System-E-signiature-and-Crypted-Files-With-Pin-Encryption-/README.md

 ##The function generateSignature creates an electronic signature by dynamically generating an image of the signature text with randomized font size, angle, and position based on a hash of booking details and a PIN code.
 Here's a breakdown of what this function does:

-Image Creation: It creates a blank image with a specified width and height.
+1-Image Creation: It creates a blank image with a specified width and height.
 Color Allocation: It sets up white and black colors for the background and text.
-Background Fill: It fills the image background with white.
+2-Background Fill: It fills the image background with white.
 Font Path: It specifies the path to a TTF font file to render the text.
-Hashing and Randomization:
+3-Hashing and Randomization:
 It combines the booking details and the PIN code into a single string.
 It hashes this string using MD5 to ensure a unique and consistent output for the same input.
 It uses parts of the hashed string to randomize the font size, angle, and position of the text within the image.
-Text Rendering: It renders the signature text onto the image using the TrueType font.
+4-Text Rendering: It renders the signature text onto the image using the TrueType font.
-Image Saving: It saves the generated image to the specified file path.
+5-Image Saving: It saves the generated image to the specified file path.
-Memory Cleanup: It frees up memory used by the image resource.
+6-Memory Cleanup: It frees up memory used by the image resource.

-Type of Electronic Signature
+##Type of Electronic Signature
 This electronic signature is a dynamic graphical representation of a signature.
 It doesn't involve cryptographic techniques for the signature itself but uses a hash-based approach to ensure the appearance of the signature varies based on the input data.

-Characteristics:
+##Characteristics:
-Graphical Signature: It is a graphical image file (.png) that visually represents the signature text.
+##Graphical Signature: It is a graphical image file (.png) that visually represents the signature text.
 Dynamic and Unique: The visual appearance (font size, angle, position) is influenced by the hash of booking details and the PIN code, making it unique for different inputs.
 Non-Cryptographic: While it uses hashing to influence the visual representation, it does not provide cryptographic assurance about the identity of the signer or the integrity of the signed data.
-Use Cases:
+##Use Cases:
 Visual Verification: Can be used for visual verification purposes where the uniqueness of the signature image adds a layer of security.
 Document Decoration: Suitable for adding a signature look to documents where formal cryptographic signatures are not required.
 Example Usage in a Booking System